 - Federally funded patients are not eligible to receive assistance through the PAP.
 This includes but it not limited to Medicare, Medicaid (including spend downs), Tricare, and VA benefits

-Download the Patient Assistance Program application to get access to HyperRAB for your patient.
+Download either the print friendly or the electronically editable Patient Assistance Program application to get access to HyperRAB for your patient.

 Frequently Asked Questions (FAQs)

-HyperRAB is a higher concentration product, resulting in a lower volume per dose administered.
-For patients, this may mean fewer injections.2
+HyperRAB is a higher concentration HRIG product (300 IU/mL), resulting in a lower volume per dose administered (compared to products concentrated at 150 IU/mL).
+For patients, this may mean fewer injections.1

-During the manufacture of HyperRAB S/D, solvent (TNBP) and detergent (sodium cholate) are added to the fraction II solution.
 HyperRAB (300 IU/mL) is manufactured using a sophisticated caprylate/chromatography purification process, which significantly reduces procoagulant activity and product impurities such as immunoglobulin G (IgG) aggregates.
-HyperRAB S/D is no longer sold in the United States.

-Administration of both HyperRAB formulations resulted in detectable titers of neutralizing antibodies to the rabies virus that persisted throughout the 21-day study period.
+Administration of HyperRAB resulted in detectable titers of neutralizing antibodies to the rabies virus that persisted throughout the 21-day study period.
 Caprylate/chromatography-purified HyperRAB produced a rapid increase in rabies neutralizing antibodies within 24 hours, peaked on day 4, and was maintained through day 21.
-These results support the conclusion that HyperRAB administration provides reproducible passive transfer of neutralizing antibodies commensurate with the HyperRAB S/D product.
+These results support the conclusion that HyperRAB administration provides reproducible passive transfer of neutralizing antibodies.
 The single 20 IU/kg intramuscular dose of HyperRAB was safe and well tolerated.
-HyperRAB should provide adequate passive adjunctive treatment when combined with vaccination in accordance with guidelines for rabies postexposure prophylaxis.2
+HyperRAB should provide adequate passive adjunctive treatment when combined with vaccination in accordance with guidelines for rabies postexposure prophylaxis.1

 HyperRAB is available through all major specialty plasma distributors.
 In most instances, you should be able to gain access to HyperRAB through your existing distributor.

 HyperRAB is not available on consignment through Grifols.
-Specialty plasma distributors previously offering HyperRAB S/D on consignment will continue to offer HyperRAB on consignment.
+Some specialty plasma distributors offer HyperRAB on their consignment programs.
 Check with your distributor for terms and conditions.

-HyperRAB contains no preservatives and is not made with natural rubber latex.2
+HyperRAB contains no preservatives and is not made with natural rubber latex.1